PixelCodeGH/cryptography-encoder-decoder/README.md

-# CryptoEncoderDecoder
+# CryptographyEncoderDecoder

-A modern web-based toolkit for encoding, decoding, and encrypting text with support for multiple encryption methods and custom implementations.
+A modern web-based toolkit for encoding, decoding, and encrypting text with support for multiple cryptographic methods and custom implementations.

 ## Features